srinandan/hybrid-network-policies/README.md

 ## Objective

 Kubernetes network policies allow/control how pods communicate with each other (as well as how/if they can communicate externally/outside the cluster).
 A Kubernetes cluster can host one or more Apigee orgs and each org can have one or more Apigee environments.
-The Pods installed by Apigee hybrid are cluster scoped, org scoped or environment scoped.
+Pods installed by Apigee hybrid are cluster scoped, org scoped or environment scoped.

 The following components are cluster scoped: